 How to Comply with the Zero Trust Executive Order

-Investing in a Shift Toward Zero Trust
+Investing in the Zero Trust Executive Order

 Increased funding is accelerating some agencies’ efforts to implement a zero trust architecture and solutions.
-The U.S. Department of Agriculture (USDA) recently received $4.4 million from the Technology Modernization Fund (TMF) to invest in a zero trust cybersecurity architecture, given the agency’s role as a shared service provider and a major source of public-facing government services.
-According to the General Services Administration (GSA), the TMF will help the USDA implement a zero trust architecture to secure shared services and sensitive data, and protect websites that connect citizens to vital resources.
+The U.S. Department of Agriculture (USDA) received $4.4 million from the Technology Modernization Fund (TMF) to invest in a zero trust cybersecurity architecture, given the agency’s role as a shared service provider and a major source of public-facing government services.
+According to the General Services Administration (GSA), the TMF will help the USDA implement a zero trust policy to secure shared services and sensitive data, and protect websites that connect citizens to vital resources.

 “The last few years have shown traditional approaches to cyber and network defense are no longer commiserate with the threats we face as a government,” Shive said.
 “We need to raise the security bar, integrating zero trust concepts into everything we do in IT, security, and assurance levels.”